 • Replacements reduce ROI

-Quartz or porcelain outperforms marble dramatically in rental environments.
+Quartz or porcelain outperforms marble by a wide margin in rental environments.

 If you want a surface that: